Hervedarr31/Applied-Labor-Econ/README.md

 # Applied-Labor-Econ
-Project for the M2-MiE Class Applied Labor Economics (teached by Roland Rathelot)
+Project for the M2-MiE Class Applied Labor Economics (teached by Roland Rathelot), joint work with Louis Blanco